Program Requirements

 See examples of past dissertation topics

-Residency and Time Limits
+Residency, Modalities, and Time Limits

-The JDP is a residential program.
-Although a few courses are offered online, this is not a distance learning program and all students must be in residence for three years.
-Full-time status requires enrollment in at least eight credit hours per quarter, and the completion of course work, including comprehensive exams and the dissertation proposal, within 3 years.
-All students have a 7-year time limit from the start of course work.
+Full-time status requires enrollment in at least eight credit hours per quarter, although some quarters will require ten or twelve credit hours.
+The completion of coursework, including comprehensive exams and the dissertation proposal, within 3 years.
+All students have a 7-year time limit from the start of coursework.